Query Syntax

 level:error AND timestamp:[now-1h TO now] AND (service:api OR service:web) NOT test:trueUser Search

-name:john* AND role:(admin OR moderator) AND status:active AND lastLogin:[now-30d TO *]Document Search
+name:john* AND role:(admin OR moderator) AND status:active AND lastLogin:[now-30d TO *]Fuzzy Name Search

 "annual report" AND year:2024 AND department:(finance OR legal) -draft:trueAST Node Types